 Once summer is over, I often find great flights to these cities that are a real bargain, and from time to time you’ll also be able to find a room in a really luxurious hotel for a fraction of the price since hotels won’t be completely booked up.
 So, I’ve put together 5 different destinations that make for a perfect Autumn city break!

-Lots of people have definitely never considered going to Marrakesh, but this stunning city really is a dream destination – you’ll be guaranteed to have an amazing time if you travel here in October and November!
+In the autumn time, this stunning city really is a dream destination – you’ll be guaranteed to have an amazing time if you travel here in October and November!
 The temperatures are more than pleasant and the city will beguile all of your senses.
-If you wander along the narrow side streets of Medina, the old town of Marrakesh, you’ll feel like you’ve stumbled into the world of 1001 Nights!
+If you wander along the narrow side streets of Medina, the old town of Marrakech, you’ll feel like you’ve stumbled into the world of 1001 Nights!

 In the spice quarter, you’ll be overwhelmed by all the scents and you won’t find the unique façades of the old mud houses and shops anywhere else in the world.
 Many of the spices are even said to have healing qualities.
 Everyone who strolls down these streets should ask about which unbelievable spices have been laid out in the displays.
 Everywhere in the enormous square of Djemaa el-Fna, you’ll encounter snake charmers, artists and traders who have an incredible variety of art, Moroccan specialities and entertainment.
 Artisans produce jewellery, rugs and also lamps, and I promise you that you’ll fall in love with all the colourful diversity!

-I really recommend the riads, gorgeous hotels in historic buildings right in the heart of the Marrakesh.
+I really recommend the riads, gorgeous hotels in historic buildings right in the heart of the Marrakech.
 On the outside, these buildings are often in their original condition – but from the inside, they’re brimming with stylish design.
-If you’re looking for an extraordinary place to spend a city break, Marrakesh is the place for you!
+If you’re looking for an extraordinary place to spend a city break, Marrakech is the place for you!

 The city is the perfect place to spend the afternoons going on a leisurely stroll through the streets, admiring the cute shop displays, stopping off for a bite to eat at one of the restaurants and grabbing a coffee.
 And I can promise you that old cliché of Swedes being the most beautiful people in the world is definitely true!